 Through the lens of the unique Lunar New Year creation, yu sheng, find out how the simplest dishes can be canvases upon which cultural and national identities are inscribed.

 Lo hei, or yu sheng, is a noisy, messy affair and a staple of Chinese New Year celebrations.
 Image courtesy of Urban Achiever (www.urbanachiever.com).

-According to Chinese folklore, the four corners of the sky collapsed onto itself after a fierce battle between the gods of water and fire.
+According to Chinese folklore, the four corners of the sky collapsed upon itself after a fierce battle between the gods of water and fire.
 The Chinese Goddess Nuwa tempered five-coloured stones to mend the sky, then cut off the feet of a great but luckless turtle, whose formidable appendages were used as struts to hold up the firmament.

 Her work done, Nuwa grew restless and a little lonely, so on the first day, she created chickens to keep her company.
 On the second day, she created dogs, followed by sheep on the third, pigs on the fourth, cows on the fifth and horses on the sixth.
 On the seventh day, Nuwa folded up the sleeves of her robes and fashioned human beings from yellow clay, sculpting each one carefully.
-She was fatigued — and a little impatient — after creating hundreds of such figures in this manner, so she dipped a rope in the clay and flicked it so that blobs of clay landed everywhere.
+She was fatigued – and a little impatient – after creating hundreds of such figures in this manner, so she dipped a rope in the clay and flicked it such that blobs of clay landed everywhere.
 The handcrafted figures became nobles, while the blobs turned into commoners.